 - 1. Copying all or part of a theme, examination, paper, library reading report, or other written work from another person's production; - 2.
-Submitting as one's own work that which was wholly or partially done by another; - 3.
+Submitting as one's own work that which was wholly or partially done by another; including the use of artificial intelligence to complete assignments; - 3.
 Quoting material from any source without proper documentation; - 4.
 Summarizing or paraphrasing from any source without proper documentation; - 5.
 Misrepresenting documentation or resources; - 6.
 Using collateral reports or book reviews the opinion of a professional literary critic or of a campus friend as though it were one's own original thought; - 7.
 Submitting workbook answers copied from another person or working in a group and submitting an identical set of answers for each member of the group without explicit permission from the instructor; - 8.
 Presenting one's previous work as new scholarship.